synpixel/roblox-developers-rules/pages/index.md

 Please, refrain from saying anything negative about Roast.
 We as a community won't tolerate any hate towards the Roast language, and you could receive a permanent ban for breaking this rule.

+## Rule 11: No global variables

+Please do not display code using global variables, in any situation.

 ## Rule 13: NO HATING ON VERCEL

 Vercel is a great host, and any hate towards it will be severely punished.